Charles Scribner's Sons Building: 21st century

 Club Monaco paid only 285 $/ft2 in rent by 2022; at the time, market rate rents on Fifth Avenue averaged 2000 $/ft2.
 LNR Partners initiated pre-foreclosure proceedings against 597 Fifth Avenue and 3 East 48th Street in early 2023, requesting that a court auction off both structures.
 The buildings went into receivership during the middle of that year, and the receiver claimed that Thor had abandoned the building.
 At the time, 597 Fifth Avenue was only 25% occupied, its facade was crumbling, and its fire-suppression system needed at least $1 million in repairs.
 597 Fifth Avenue and 3 East 48th Street were valued at $84 million, less than half the $180 million valuation they had a decade earlier.
 Club Monaco, the building's only remaining tenant, renewed its lease for seven years in May 2024, and a state judge approved a foreclosure sale of 597 Fifth Avenue and 3 East 48th Street that August.
 JLL, the court-appointed property manager, alleged in December 2024 that the roof was leaking, making it difficult to lease out the upper floors.
 However, the special servicer for the building's loan, LNR Partners, allegedly refused to pay for the repairs.
-Subsequently, the building was scheduled for auction in April 2025.
+Subsequently, the building was sold to the mortgage lender for $140.4 million in April 2025.